Removing Installing Light Seals | Film Cameras USCamera

 I’d like to SEE a method.
 If I’m able to identify which strips go in the tiny slots in the body.
 I’d like to know how to get them there without getting glue all over the place.

 Odd, we ad an info sheet with every kit shipped.
 To help you we have light seal placement guides for most light seal kits we sell.
-The Mamiya M645 guide is online here https://uscamera.com/mamiya-m645-placement-guide/ For installation and removal help go here https://uscamera.com/removing-installing-light-seals/
+The Mamiya M645 guide is online here http://uscamera.com/mamiya-m645-placement-guide/ For installation and removal help go here http://uscamera.com/removing-installing-light-seals/

 Hi – I just completed the seal installation on my Mamiya Press 23.
 Your tips were invaluable, since I’m a rank amateur at this.
 Since I find written instructions easier to follow, I felt no need for a video, and found your instructions to be well-written and very comprehensible.
 Thanks!
 However, this was an full afternoon project, NOT ten minutes, and I wouldn’t want to do this for a living!